Shared by A Flokk family · 7 days · 21 activities

 CERN Science Gateway

 CERN's public visitor center opened in 2023 with immersive exhibitions designed explicitly for families and young people, covering particle physics through hands-on exhibits and multimedia tunnels.
-Bo
+Book timed entry online in advance, as slots fill up weeks ahead during school holidays.

 Restaurant Le Belvédère du Saleve